cosmosscanner/stakingdata.io/README.md

 </div>

-Stakingdata.io is a light explorer for Cosmos-based Blockchains - a fork of the popular Ping.pub app.
+Stakingdata.io is a light explorer for Cosmos-based blockchains and a fork of the popular Ping.pub app.

 ## What is the difference between Stakingdata.io explorer and other explorers?